IBM/maximo-labs/docs/monitor_anomalies.md

 # Create a Summary Dashboard
 In the previous exercise you modified an instance dashboard for each Robot.
 In this exercise you will create a [Summary Dashboard](https://www.ibm.com/support/knowledgecenter/SSQR84_monitor/iot/dashboard/tutorials/summary_dashboard_tutorial.html).
 There is one summary dashboard presenting aggregated and filtered performance KPI across all robots of the type.
 A summary dashboard allows you to see the metrics for a filtered group of assets.
 "Show me all robots from a manufacturer and with a specific firmware.""

-The filters are called dimensions.
+These filters are called dimensions in Monitor.
 Later in this Lab you will learn how to assign dimensions to the entities.
-Our simulated robots already have the appropriate dimensions for assigned to each robot.
-Robot 73000 may have a manufacturer GHI Industries and Robot 73002 may have Rentech.
+Our simulated robots already have the appropriate dimensions assigned to each robot.
+Robot 73000 may have a manufacturer GHI Industries and Robot 73002 may have a manufacturer Rentech.
 A summary dashboard allows you filter assets and then compute the data metrics aggregations for the applied filter.
 For example, the Max, Min and Mean torque of all robots for the filtered scope of a selected manufacturer.

 A summary dashboard uses time grains when computing the aggregations.
 Monitor can display four types of summary dashboards.
 You can choose by hour, day, week, month time grains.
 A summary dashboard supports the same cards as an instance dashboard.
+The next steps show you how to create a daily summary dashboard for all your robots.

 1. From the side menu, click `Monitor`
 2. From the `Entity Types` tab, search for your Entity Type by typing the name in the search field.
 Select your entity type and click `View`